The Challenge: Prepare the Next Generation of Clean Energy Workers

 - Create an employer account and fill out the company submission.
 Await approval of your account from MassCEC.
 All approved employers are eligible to participate in the program for a full year from the date of their application submission.

-- Click on “eligibility check” for the student(s) you'd like to hire and notify internships@masscec.com that you submitted an eligibility check for a student.
+- Click on "eligibility check" for the student(s) you'd like to hire.

-- Once an eligibility check is processed, you will receive an automated email letting you know that the intern has been approved and prompting you to submit a signed offer letter.
+- Once an eligibility check is processed, you will receive an automated email confirming that the intern has been approved and prompting you to submit a signed offer letter.

-- Submit a co-signed offer letter to internships@masscec.com to receive funding.
+- Submit a co-signed offer letter that, at a minimum, states the intern's name, job title, expected date range of work, and hourly wage to internships@masscec.com to receive funding.
 After funding has been reserved for the intern, you will receive an email confirmation.

 Reimbursement

-After completion of the internship, submit your Reimbursement Package to internships@masscec.com.
-You must submit your fully completed reimbursement package before the session deadline of September 30, 2023.
+- After completion of the internship, submit your Reimbursement Package to ap@masscec.com.
+You must submit your fully completed reimbursement package before the session deadline.

 Application Materials